aplteam/CommTools/README.md

 # CommTools

-Basic communication tools for the session, mainly used by user commands and test cases.
+Basic communication tools using Quad (`⎕`) and Quote-Quad (`⍞`) for input and output.

+This package is particularly useful for test cases and user commands.

 ## Overview

 Comes with these functions and operators:

-* `YesOrNo` for asking questions like "Are you sure?"
-* `Select` for letting the user choose from a set of options
-* `Pause` for printing a message to the session and asking the user to press `<enter>` to continue
-* `AskForNumber` for stuff like "Number of copies"
+* `YesOrNo 'Are you sure?'`
+* `'Select the file you want to process' Select 'This.txt' 'That.txt' 'More.txt'`
+* `Pause 'Make sure you are connected to the Internet'`
+* `AskForNumber 'How many copies would you like to print'`
-* `AskForText` for stuff like "Enter your name"
+* `AskForText 'Enter your name'`

 These functions and operators have these features in common: